FAC-Sixteen/week4-daabest/README.md

 7. Extracting the array of plant names from the JSON object
 8. Getting the user input value with an event listener
-9. Writing a function that matches input values with a dummy array ~10.
-Deploying what we managed to write so far on Heroku~
+9. Writing a function that matches input values with a dummy array
+10. ~Deploying what we managed to write so far on Heroku~

 ## ⛔️ Testing
 ✨ We didn't have time to do testing ✨